max124125/The-Mini/README.md

+SOFTWARE Testing
 Software Proofs:
 -Pi zero runs klipper-mainsail without issue.
--X, Y , Z axis all move and endstops work
+-X, Y, Z axis all move and endstops work
 -Z axis needed 0.3amp to run reliably and not skip steps, however, would overheat to +50C in 30 seconds of running.
-Current solution has been to diable stepper whenever it is not moving (and due to the lead screw it wont move) this has stopped overheating, as the Z-axis only runs for less than 1% of any given print.
+Current solution has been to diable stepper whenever it is not moving (and due to the lead screw the axis wont fall) this has stopped overheating, as the Z-axis only runs for less than 1% of any given print.
 -Peltier module works for the bed works and heats up reliably

 Issues/Untested: